danielkreppel/DesignPatternsInCSharp/README.md

-This is an application with examples of design patterns in C#
+This is a console application with examples of design patterns in C# (.Net Core 3.0)

 Design Patterns: